SheffieldMLtracking/data-pipeline/README.md

 raspberry2 --> ohiobeeproject
 raspberry3 --> ohiobeeproject

-subgraph Sheffield
+subgraph "University of Sheffield"
     ohiobeeproject --> storage[("Storage")]
 end
 ```

 # Overview

-This service is designed to run regularly and iterate through the RPIs one at a time, copy the research data, and prevent the storage on the remote devices from filling up.
-Upon connecting to each remote machine, the process works as follows:
+This service runs regularly and iterates through the RPIs one at a time, copy the research data, and prevent the storage on the remote devices from filling up.
+For each remote machine, the process works as follows:

+1. Connect to a remote machine via secure shell;
-1. Sync all the data files to a specified directory;
+2. Sync all the data files to a specified directory;
-2. Check disk usage, if there isn't much space left then delete files older than *x* minutes;
-3. Delete any files older than *x* days;
-4. Wait *n* minutes and start again.
+3. Upon successful transfer, delete each data file from the remote machine.

+## Remote sync

+The data transfer is implemented using the remote synchronizing (`rsync`) tool which compresses files during transit and removes the files from the remote machine using [the `--delete` option](https://manpages.ubuntu.com/manpages/focal/man1/rsync.1.html).
+If a file is modified during transfer, `rsync` will fail and that file will be transferred during the subsequent run.

 It will only delete files *only* after a successful sync, to avoid accidentally deleting data that hasn't been transferred first.
-This is designed to prevent accidental data loss, given the limited storage space on the remote machines.
+This is designed to prevent accidental data loss and preserve the limited storage space on the remote machines.

+## Repository contents

-The repository contains the following directories:
+The repository contains the following directories and files:

-- `scripts/systemd`  contains the [systemd units](https://systemd.io/) that define this system.
+- `./systemd`  contains the [systemd units](https://systemd.io/) that define the service using the Ubuntu service management system.
-- `scripts/copy-to-storage.sh` is a shell script that iterates over the target machines and runs the data transfer and file deletion operations.

-The timer (`copy-to-storage.timer`) will run on a regular schedule and initiate the service (`copy-to-storage.service`) which runs a shell script that performs the data operations.
+  - The timer (`copy-to-storage.timer`) will run on a regular schedule and initiate the service (`copy-to-storage.service`) which runs a shell script that performs the data operations.

+- `./scripts/copy-to-storage.sh` is a Bash shell script that iterates over the target machines and runs the data transfer and file deletion operations.

+There are also some useful Unix shell scripts for inspecting the remote machines.

 # Installation

 Please follow the following steps to set up the machine.
 Also, see [`install.sh`](./install.sh).
+These steps assume that a recent Linux (Ubuntu) operating system is used.

-## systemd service
+## Install the systemd service

 First, install dependencies